christianityorigins/website/books/_posts/2024-11-14-universalism-and-white.md

 **Part II: The Invention of "White" (1691–1740)**
 - Chapter 5: Virginia Invents the Color Line
-- Chapter 6: The Jewish Anomaly
+- Chapter 6: Why White Instead of European?
+The Jewish Anomaly
 - Chapter 7: The Plantation Act of 1740
 - Chapter 8: The Lopez-Elizer Litigation (1761–1762)
 - Chapter 9: The Revolutionary Era — Jewish Political Entrepreneurship